rudijs/koa-json-logger/README.md

 500 error responses are logged in full detail but the HTTP user response will always be only 'Internal Server Error'.

-<500 and >=501 error responses are logged and passed through as is to the user in the HTTP response.
+Less than 500 and greater than 500 error responses are logged and passed through as is to the user in the HTTP response.

 Higher level goals are: